tommykw/hugo_gh_blog/content/post/kotlin-bytecode.md

 +++

 You are able to view the compoiled bytecode.
-You can learn more about hot it works under the covers.
+You can learn more about how it works under the covers.
 Kotlin plugin for IDEA comes with a bytecode view tool.

 + Tools